Nellie BrownDirector of Workplace Health & Safety Programs

 She has experience as a licensed wastewater treatment plant operator, and has been trained as a lead inspector, an HIV/AIDS test counselor, and in mold investigations and site assessments.
 Nellie began her scientific career as a limnologist, conducting field sampling of lakes and reservoirs and performing biological and chemical analysis of fresh water.
 She worked as a chemist for a coke oven battery, performing chemical analysis of coal, coke, by-products, and wastewater.
 She was the chemist for a wastewater treatment plant, supervising lab technicians and conducting biological and chemical analysis of wastewater, process streams, biomass, and the receiving stream and managing the industrial pre-treatment program.
 Nellie is a member of the American Industrial Hygiene Association, the Product Stewardship Society, the National Fire Protection Association, the American Society of Biological and Environmental Engineers (serving on the Technical Committee which developed ANSI/ASABE Standard S607), Product Stewardship Society, US Composting Council, the Water Environment Federation (and currently serves on the Safety Committee for the NY Water Environment Association), the Nature Conservancy, and the American Solar Energy Society.
 She is a past President of the Buffalo Chapter of the Association for Women in Science and is a past President of Zonta Club of Buffalo, a service organization dedicated to advancing the status of women worldwide.

 Nellie is also a harpist, performing for fundraisers and the occasional wedding.
-She is a member of the American Harp Society (and a founding member of the Western NY Chapter), the International Society of Folk Harpers and Craftsmen, and the Historical Harp Society.
+She is a member of the American Harp Society (and a founding member and Vice-President of the Western NY Chapter), the International Society of Folk Harpers and Craftsmen, and the Historical Harp Society.